legions-developer/invoicely/README.md

 # Invoicely - Contributions Accepted

-Invoicely is a simple and easy to use invoice generator where you can create beautiful and professional invoices in minutes.
+Staging Invoicely is a simple and easy to use invoice generator where you can create beautiful and professional invoices in minutes.

 ## 📋 Prerequisites